 Tournaments have two main driving forces that affect every play: In order to win a tournament, you must win all the chips.
 But, in order to win all the chips from other players, you must avoid losing your own.
 Thus there are two objectives: chip accumulation and survival.
 Handling these two objectives simultaneously can be quite hard for many players – implementing advice from this article will definitely help you in achieving both.

+Most tournaments are played over Texas Holdem format due to its popularity.
 Let’s dive into the world of modern tournament poker strategy that will help you succeed in 2020 and beyond!

 Playing the early stages of MTTs

 Although playing a poker tournament requires a much different strategy than cash games in general, the early stages of MTTs have many similar characteristics: the stacks are deep and there are no antes in play yet.
 Also the ICM pressure is close to zero, since everyone has a long way to go to get to the money.